hashicorp/terraform-website/content/source/docs/enterprise/getting-started/workspaces.html.md

 A workspace name should tell your colleagues what the workspace is for.
 Most workspaces are _a particular environment_ of _a particular Terraform configuration,_ so the name should include both the name of the configuration and the name of the environment.

-In this example, we're using a configuration named "minimal" and we're deploying it in a production environment, so we named it `minimal-prod`.
+In this example, we're using a configuration named "minimum" and we're deploying it in a production environment, so we named it `minimum-prod`.

 ### Repository